Yes, this week starts with more upcycle design bags. I guess I’ve got a soft spot for bags although I just use one [not upcycled].

 Photos © Ragbag

 Ragbag is the initiative of Siem Haffmans, who studied Industrial Design.
 In 2005 he founded Ragbag, after being invited to come to Delhi for a conference on sustainable design.
-There he met Anita Ahuja who had invented a process of pressing plastic waste bags together into colourful sheets.
+There he met Anita Ahuja who had invented a process of pressing plastic waste bags together into colorful sheets.

 At the fair Siem even showed me a jacket made from big tea sacks.
 A stunning piece, only thing though, it made too much noise when you moved your arms wearing it!